strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 Adjust the number of network threads to reflect the replication factor and the levels of activity from client producers and consumers interacting with the Kafka cluster.
 To reduce congestion and regulate the request traffic, you can use `queued.max.requests` to limit the number of requests allowed in the request queue before the network thread is blocked.

 > Kafka broker metrics can help with working out the number of threads required.
 For example, metrics for the average time network threads are idle (`kafka.network:type=SocketServer,name=NetworkProcessorAvgIdlePercent`) indicate the percentage of resources used.
-If there is 0% idle time, all resources are in use, which means that more threads would be beneficial.
+If there is 0% idle time, all resources are in use, which means that more threads could be beneficial.

 I/O threads (`num.io.threads`) pick up requests from the request queue to process them.
 Adding more threads can improve throughput, but the number of CPU cores and disk bandwidth imposes a practical upper limit.
 A good starting point might be to start with the default of 8 multiplied by the number of disks.